 Amazon recommends getting started by switching an existing campaign that already has sales history and has been consistently performing well, from ‘Down Only‘ to ‘Up and Down‘.

-After running the new campaign for at least two weeks, you can then compare it to its past performance.
+After running the new campaign for at least 2 weeks, you can then compare it to its past performance.

 Amazon’s caution (a.k.a.
 “Don’t do this”):